MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-security.md

 ### Recommendations

 - Understand how Microsoft [encrypts data at rest](/azure/security/fundamentals/encryption-overview#encryption-of-data-at-rest).

 - Consider the features of [Oracle Advanced Security](https://docs.oracle.com/en/database/oracle/oracle-database/19/asoag/introduction-to-oracle-advanced-security.html#GUID-5D7343A0-4934-444F-97A1-5F189385A5DE), which include transparent data encryption (TDE) and data redaction.

 - Manage keys with Oracle Key Vault.
 If you implement Oracle TDE as an extra encryption layer, note that Oracle doesn't support Azure key management solutions, such as Azure Key Vault, or other cloud providers' key management solutions.
 The default Oracle Wallet location is in the file system of the Oracle database VM.
 However, you can use Oracle Key Vault as a key management solution on Azure.
 For more information, see [Provisioning Oracle Key Vault in Azure](https://docs.oracle.com/en/database/oracle/key-vault/21.6/okvag/using_okv_as_oci_vm_compute_instance.html#GUID-E8154AEB-2964-4698-AE6E-64A108C06D11).

 - Understand how Microsoft [encrypts data in transit](/azure//security/fundamentals/encryption-overview#encryption-of-data-in-transit).

-- Consider using Oracle’s Native Network Encryption and Data Integrity feature.
+- Consider using the Oracle Native Network Encryption and Data Integrity feature.
 For more information, see [Configuring Oracle Database Native Network Encryption and Data Integrity](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/configuring-network-data-encryption-and-integrity.html#GUID-7F12066A-2BA1-476C-809B-BB95A3F727CF).

 ## Integrate Oracle Database audit trails